dblock/code.dblock.org/_posts/2010/2010-05-25-single-sign-on-servlet-negotiate-security-filter-kerberos-ntlm-w-waffle.markdown

 #### Retrieving User Principal

-If you’re familiar with Tomcat you’ll be surprised that `<%= request.getUserPrincipal().getName() %>` works in a JSP page with this filter in place and no realm configuration.
+If you're familiar with Tomcat you'll be surprised that `<%= request.getUserPrincipal().getName() %>` works in a JSP page with this filter in place and no realm configuration.
 Theoretically Tomcat says you cannot assign a Principal to the request in a filter.
 The guys at the [Tomcat Security Filter Project](https://securityfilter.sourceforge.net/) found a very simple solution – wrap the request up and pass the wrapper into the next filter in the chain.

 {% highlight java %}
 WindowsPrincipal windowsPrincipal = new WindowsPrincipal(windowsIdentity, null, _principalFormat, _roleFormat);